9 Gorgeous All-Inclusive Resorts in Fiji

 One reason to make the journey to Likuliku, in the Mamanuca Islands?
 It's the only resort in Fiji with overwater bungalows.
 The second?
 Its 45 traditional bures, strung along the beach or above the lagoon (connected by a wooden jetty), are adults only.
 That means you can float in your private plunge pool (or descend your ladder down to the sea) in total serenity, and take full advantage of your outdoor shower in peace.
 Expect service and amenities that go above and beyond, from staff who remember how you take your coffee to the rotating tasting menus at Fijiana restaurant (you might feast on tea-smoked salmon with green papaya one night and salt and pepper shrimp the next).
 Don’t miss the traditional family-style dinners on Sundays known as “magiti."

-RELATED: 18 Swoon-worthy Overwater Bungalows
+RELATED: 18 Swoon-Worthy Overwater Bungalows

-- 9 Dream Romantic Getaways
+- 9 Dreamy Romantic Getaways To Take Now

-- 9 Best All-Inclusive Resorts in the Caribbean
+- The Best All-Inclusive Resorts in Aruba